 This frees the PTF to concentrate on new programs geared to help grow the future of polo including :

-- Academic scholarship program for students who participate in their collegiate polo club.
+A scholarship program provides academic assistance for students who are members of their collegiate polo program.